hacknlove/safeapi-client/README.md

 ### safeApi.conf.expiresIn
 The expiration time, in seconds, of the signatures. defaults to 120 seconds.

+### safeApi.conf.checkInterval
+The interval in seconds to check, against the server, that the key is still valid. defaults to 300 seconds.
+Each time, a fetch is done, the interval resets.

 ### safeApi.publicKey.pem
 The public PEM.
 Or '' if not key has been created or set.